brandondube/prysm/docs/source/user_guide/mtfs.rst

 It is nothing more and nothing less.
 It may not be negative, complex-valued, or equal to any value other than unity at the origin.

-Initializing an MTF model should feel similar to a PSF,
+Initializing an MTF model should feel similar to a :doc:`PSF <./psfs>`,

 >>> import numpy as np
 >>> from prysm import MTF